Unless you are a member of one of Dr. Davis' subscriber forums, such as Cureality

 ).
 Here are some tips in FAQ form, based entirely on user trial and error, as an ordinary reader of the blog.
 This applies only to the WBB, and not the WBFB (I do not have a FaceBook account).

 How Can I Find <Topic>?

 The WBB's own Search engine is weak.
-It apparently only finds post titles and basenote content, and never user Replies.
+It apparently only finds post titles and not basenote content, and never user Replies.

 To search WBB more extensively, use an external search engine, such as the "Search the Wheat Belly Blog by keyword" link at the top of this page, or use Google Advanced (http://www.google.com/advanced_search

 ), restricting the "site or domain" to wheatbellyblog.com.
 For example, here's a search for "nuts" and "phytates" in the last year:https://www.google.com/search?as_q=nuts+phytates&as_epq=&as_oq=&as_eq=&as_nlo=&as_nhi=&lr=&cr=&as_qdr=y&as_sitesearch=wheatbellyblog.com&as_occt=any&safe=images&tbs=&as_filetype=&as_rights=

 To find your own replies later, bookmark them as soon as you post them.
 If there are few enough Replies on a topic when you do that, note that the URL (aka http link or web shortcut) may change when older replies are shifted of to numbered page links.
 Your original URL will at least get you to the correct topic.
 Update the bookmark as needed.Who Can Post Replies?